-There is a stark contradiction between theory and practice.
+Text and Context Introduction There is a stark contradiction between theory and practice.
 Reality is not the same as appearance and appearance is not reality.
 This statement is true in the case of books as well.
 When one reads any book, one must read between the lines and go beyond words and figures.
 From time to time, scholars and social scientists have raised the question of how to interpret a text.
 The moot question is whether it is possible to lay down any general or specific rules about how to decipher a text.
-For this, one must understand what is text and

-According to the Oxford Advanced Learner's Dictionary, text means 'the main printed part of a book or magazine, not the notes or pictures,' or 'any form of written material, or the written form of a speech, a play and an article'.
+For this, one must understand what is text and According to the Oxford Advanced Learner's Dictionary, text means 'the main printed part of a book or magazine, not the notes or pictures,' or 'any form of written material, or the written form of a speech, a play and an article'.
 In other words, any written word, sentence, paragraph, story, novel or any book may be considered as a text.
 Text is different from the spoken words and covers a wide range of written expressions.
-However, some postmodernists of the deconstruction strain define text as to encompass not just written words, but also the entire spectrum of symbols and phenomena.
+However, some postmod-spoken words and covers a wide range of written expressions.
+However, some postmod-spoken words and covers a wide range of written expressions.
+However, some postmod-spoken words and explain of symbols and phenomena.
 The Longman Dictionary of Contemporary English defines interpretation as 'the way in which someone explains or understands an event, information or someone's actions,' or 'the way in which someone performs a play or even a piece of music, and shows what they think and feel about it'.
 Interpretation varies from person to person, from one scholar to another and from one philosopher to another.
 Interpretation differs in terms of time and space.
 Interpretation is also relative.
 There are many ways of reading a text.
 The two most popular methods are the textual and the contextual.